Information for Volunteers

 Amigo Friendship Program:

-As an Amigo, e-mail, call or text the student to tell them that you are their friend in the city.
+As an Amigo, e-mail, call or text the student to tell them that you are their friend in Atlanta.
 Invite your student out for a meal in a public and mutually convenient location or attend a community event together.
 Group gatherings in a home are fine, but please avoid one-on-one in the home.
 Keep in touch and continue the friendship with visits, calls, or emails as you both have time and opportunity.
 AMIS's monthly events are also a great way to get together and keep in touch.

 Tips for Sharing a Meal with an International Student: